kinjal63/Delloite-Todo/README.md

 ##Test Cases
 Application tests are written which is helpful to detect API defects and loopholes.
 These test cases can be found in TodoApplicationTests.java under src/test/java

+##Deployable war
+War is commited inside Deployed_War directory and after deploying to tomcat, it can be run at http://localhost:8080/Todo/ User can login by below credentials stored in DB.
+1)username: test, password: password
+2)username: test12, password: password12
+3)username: test13, password: password13

+H2 console can be tracked at http://localhost:8080/Todo/h2-console